 The rear view monitor system is a supplemental device intended to assist the driver when backing up.
-When backing up, be sure to check visually behind and all around the vehicle before proceeding.
+When backing up, be sure to visually check all around the vehicle both directly and using the mirrors before proceeding.

 Observe the following precautions to avoid an accident that could result in death or serious injuries.